 My New Shed is just me painting lyrics onto the wall of my (then) writing shed, accompanied by the wonderful Annie Lennox singing Why.
 Painting – whether artistically or as a domestic decorating endeavour – is another thing I find very relaxing, and Annie’s live version of this song is one of her most powerful performances and I love it.

 The short film The Virtual World is the most likely one to vanish again.
 I tend to think the irony intended at the start of this film sort of backfires a bit, so I often remove it.
 Basically I have a real love/hate relationship with the online world – social media in particular – and this film reflects a few of those thoughts.

 On a similar theme, my latest offering – The Virtual World II – takes a slightly more lighthearted look at the difference between the Real and the Virtual.
 I had a lot of fun making this one… though I cut out ten times as much as is left in.

 Another one highly likely to vanish because it’s of a more personal nature is In the Garden.
-Made a three or four years ago, in what was then our garden, with my gorgeous daughters, hot sunshine (scorched grass!), and a trampoline, set against the wonderful sound of Van Morrison’s In the Garden.
+Made some years ago, in what was then our garden, with my gorgeous daughters, hot sunshine (scorched grass!), and a trampoline, set against the wonderful sound of Van Morrison’s In the Garden.
 Re-watching this one brings much joy.
-I don’t film the children a lot – I think parents often miss out on events by being behind a camera rather than part of the action – but I’m glad I made this.
-They’ve grown up a lot since, the eldest probably wouldn’t even appear on a film now if I asked her to, so it’s nice to have captured a happy memory forever.
+I didn’t film the children a lot – parents often miss out on events by being behind a camera rather than part of the action – but I’m glad I made this.
+They’re grown up now, so it’s nice to have captured a happy memory of their younger selves forever.